KableChannel/micro-audio/README.md

 ## Constraints
 * Only float32 samples are supported.
 * No exclusive mode (i.e. block all other apps from playing sound).
 * No audio input.
-If I do end up supporting it, I will.
+Not yet at least.

 To be continued . . .